androdlang/InfoTicker/README.md

 # JLInfoTicker
 Smooth scrolling text library for the SSD1306 display / Arduino.
 With this library you can display a horizontal scrolling textline on your SSD1306 display.
 The scrolling text will appear either on top or bottom of your display.
-There is no restriction about the length of the textline!
-This is especially useful for displaying live messages such as feeds or measurement data.
+There is no restriction about the length of the textline, this is especially useful for displaying live messages such as feeds or measurement data.
 ## Features
 * smooth scrolling
 * no restriction about the text length